 These are just two examples of many that can be found in the scientific literature.

-Even if current vaccines provide pretty limited effectiveness compared to many other vaccines (mumps, measles, human papilloma virus etc.), they do still reduce the risk of serious outcomes after Flu virus infection among some of those vaccinated.
+Even if current vaccines sometimes provide pretty limited effectiveness compared to many other vaccines (mumps, measles, human papilloma virus etc.), they do still reduce the risk of serious outcomes after Flu virus infection among some of those vaccinated.

 In the meantime – new Flu vaccines are, as everyone keep saying, coming, – and they’re needed.